Foundation Model-oriented Robustness: Robust Image Model Evaluation with Pretrained Models: Method - Counterfactual Generation with Surrogate Oracle

 \subsection{Measuring Robustness}

 \textbf{Foundation Model-oriented Robustness (FMR).} By design, the image-label structures of perturbed images will be maintained by the foundation model.
-Thus, if a model has a smaller accuracy drop on the perturbed images, it means that the model makes more similar predictions to foundation model compared to a different model.
+Thus, a smaller accuracy drop on the perturbed images indicates more similar predictions to foundation models.
 To precisely define FMR, we introduce perturbed accuracy (PA), the accuracy on the perturbed images that our generative model successfully produces.
-As the standard accuracy (SA) may influence PA to some extent, to disentangle PA from SA, we normalize PA with SA as FMR: { }
+As the standard accuracy on clean test set (SA) may influence PA to some extent, to disentangle PA from SA, we normalize PA with SA as FMR: { }

 In settings where the foundation model is human labors, FMR measures the robustness difference between the evaluated model and human perception.
-In our experiment setting, FMR measures the robustness difference between models trained on fixed datasets (the tested model) and the model trained on unfiltered, highly varied, and highly noisy data (the CLIP).
+In our experiment setting, FMR measures the robustness difference between models trained on fixed datasets (the tested model) and the models trained on unfiltered, highly varied, and highly noisy data (the zoo of foundation models).

-At last, we devote a short paragraph to kindly remind some readers that, despite the alluring idea of designing systems that forgo the usages of underlying image-label structure or foundation model, it has been proved or argued multiple times that it is impossible to create that knowledge with nothing but data, in either context of machine learning~\citep{locatello2019challenging,mahajan2019preserving,wang2021toward} or causality~\citep{bareinboim2020pearl,xia2021causal},\citep[][Sec.
+At last, we devote a short paragraph to kindly remind some readers that, despite the alluring idea of designing systems that forgo the usages of underlying image-label structure or foundation model, it has been proved or argued multiple times that it is impossible to create that knowledge with nothing but data, in either context of machine learning~\citep{locatello2019challenging,mahajan2019preserving,wang2021toward,zhao2022learning,zhao2023beyond} or causality~\citep{bareinboim2020pearl},~\citep[][Sec.
 1.4]{pearl2009causality}.